EdgrantHS/Cloudstack12/details/05_website_configuration.md

 ![](../images/web/07network.png)

-Be sure to input your host machine IP address in the **Internal DNS 1** field.
+> Be sure to input your host machine IP address in the **Internal DNS 1** field.
 Another alternative is to use `127.0.0.1`

 ### Configure Network

 **Add Physical Network**

-Leave the physical network as default and click **"Next"**.
+Leave the physical network as default unless you're using multiple NICs and click **"Next"**.

 **Configure Public Traffic**